Elvira Nabiullina: Personal life

 In the late 1980s while studying at the graduate school of Moscow State University, Nabiullina married a lecturer there, Yaroslav Kuzminov.
 Kuzminov became rector of National Research University Higher School of Economics (1994-2021), since July 2021 the academic supervisor of the HSE.
 They have a son, Vasiliy (born 13 August 1988), at present a Research Fellow at the HSE.

 Sanctions

-On 19 April 2022, Nabiullina was sanctioned by Australia after the 2022 Russian invasion of Ukraine.
+On 19 April 2022, Nabiullina was sanctioned by Australia after the Russian invasion of Ukraine.
 On 30 September 2022, after the Russian annexation of southern and eastern Ukraine, she was sanctioned by the United States.
-She was also sanctioned by New Zealand.
+She was also sanctioned by Canada, New Zealand and the United Kingdom.